stefanledin/responsify-wp/README.txt

 * The content filter now works on PHP 5.3

 == Upgrade Notice ==

+= 1.4.2 =
+Bugfix.
+On PHP 5.3.28, the plugin could make the site crash.
+Not anymore!

 = 1.4.1 =
 Bugfix.
 If an image doesn't exists in a selected size, WordPress returns the full size image instead.
 That would break the media queries.